 In part 4 of Easy Impact Communication, I’ll show you how to gather the stories and tell them to your audience.

-NO4: NOT PUBLISHING AN IMPACT REPORT
+MISTAKE NO 4: NOT PUBLISHING AN IMPACT REPORT

 Now, all the stuff mentioned earlier is something you can do little by little, every week and every month.

 But there is one thing you should do once a year: an impact report.
-It’a either a printed or digital report that shows exactly how you’ve made a difference.
+It’s either a printed or digital report that shows exactly how you’ve made a difference.
 This can be done at the end of your first year already, and again: with little effort.

 The impact report creates credibility among customers and investors.
-IT shows you’re a relevant actor in the field and that you live up to your word.
+It shows you’re a relevant actor in the field and that you live up to your word.
 That you really make things happen and accomplish the goals you’ve set for your company.

 In the last part, we’ll be tackling this problem: how to put together an impact report with little resources.